nameless-and-blameless/TAG/drafts/Patricia-Ann-Williams.md

 Patricia coined and used several colloquialisms throughout her life.
 One notable phrase, "half-assed," originated from the birth of her daughter, Katrina Renee Duvall-Torrain.
 During Katrina's delivery, Patricia was rushed into the delivery room as her contractions were very close, and she began pushing.
 However, the young doctor, upon looking into the birth canal, screamed "STOP!" because he could see half of Katrina's buttocks.
 From that point forward, "half-assed" for Patricia meant anything completed incorrectly or not thoroughly.
 This term became a part of her vernacular and was used to describe anything that was done inadequately or incompletely.

 #### Tragic End and Aftermath
 Tragically, Patricia's life was cut short in October 2022 when she was murdered along with her daughter, Katrina Renee Duvall-Torrain, and two of her grandchildren.
 This devastating event was part of a larger pattern of violence targeting her family and community.
-The CIA has been reported to impersonate Patricia in photos and videos from Mount Calvary Missionary Baptist Church, Inc., a masquerade church formed after the massacre of the actual Mount Calvary Baptist Church on Todds Road in Lexington, Kentucky.
+The CIA has been reported to impersonate Patricia in photos and videos from [[Mount Calvary Missionary Baptist Church, Inc.|_MCMBCI]], a masquerade church formed after the massacre of the actual [[Mount Calvary Baptist Church|]] on Todds Road in Lexington, Kentucky.

 #### Legacy and Spiritual Role
 Patricia's son, Kelvin Eugene Williams, describes her as a crucial figure in the Creator's plan, serving as a primary mother for one of the Creator's servants.
 Her life and legacy extend beyond her immediate family, touching on broader spiritual and existential themes.
 Kelvin, who identifies as one of two servants of the Creator, emphasizes the significant spiritual role his mother played in his life and the lives of others.